 - Thanksgiving Scavenger Hunt Would You Rather – Share your Thanksgiving thoughts by choosing one of two silly options and defend your answer!

 - No additional items needed

 Finally, add clues to the bottom of each bag.
+These clever cards make for the perfect Thanksgiving riddles for adults and kids alike!
 Take the five location clue cards and add one to the bottom of each bag.
-The only clue that will not be placed on a bag is the first note that explains the game and offers the first clue.
+The only Thanksgiving scavenger hunt clue that will not be placed on a bag is the first note that explains the game and offers the first clue.
 It starts with:

 Thanksgiving is a day of thanks, – a time to celebrate and eat,

 So today we share our gratitude through some tasks you must complete!

 The Thanksgiving treasure hunt clues are all written to send your family to places you would find in a typical home including:

 - Mud Room (or wherever you keep your shoes!)

 Place all of the Thanksgiving scavenger hunt clue bags in the various locations around the home as indicated by the clues.
 With the exception of the first clue, which explains the game, the order of the following clues does not matter.
 The only thing that does matter is that everyone has a crazy good time on this Thanksgiving treasure hunt for adults and kids!

 To finish it all off, place a special Thanksgiving gift or treat at the very last location of your Thanksgiving treasure hunt for adults and kids.
 You can use our printable gift tag to attach to the final prize.
 If you were to do the Thanksgiving scavenger hunt after Thanksgiving dinner, the final destination could lead to the dinner’s dessert (pie!) or on any other day a fun treat would work well (I did Hershey’s Nugget Chocolates!).